-As the Course Leader for BSc (Hons) Sports Therapy programme, Jill is responsible for course development and facilitation of the programme in line with the professional body requirements ensuring the course continues its outstanding reputation through optimising placement opportunities in elite sport.
-Focussing on bringing together the development of research informed teaching and publication output of a practical applied nature, Jill teaches across the programme advocating real world and evidenced based practices simultaneously within teaching and learning.
-With several publications in mechanisms of cryotherapy protocols in elite sport, elite equine rider performance and sports injury recovery Jill continues to drive post graduate research supervision at the university through MRes, PhDs, KTP and Nuffield funded research projects.
+As the Course Leader for the MProf in Elite Performance programme, Jill is responsible for course development and facilitation of the programme.
+She ensures the course continues its outstanding reputation.
+Focussing on bringing together the development of research informed teaching and publication output of a practical applied nature, Jill teaches across several other programmes advocating real world and evidenced based practices simultaneously within teaching and learning.

 - MSc (by Research) University of Central Lancashire 2011

 - BSc (Hons) Sports Therapy, University of Central Lancashire, 2008